wiktorkoscielny/academy20/README.md

 Please kindly check the code of both solutions, and thank you for your time!

 ## Describtion
 Firstly i solved that task with a task guidelines on branch basicSolution.
-Then i decided to try improve that function a bit in case the arguments passed to the function contain different data.
+Then i decided to try to improve that function a bit in case the arguments passed to the function contain different data.
 Then i have also tested that function to see how it works.

 ## Result of the solutions
 1. Output of the solution